The Punisher (2004) - Fair or Foul Review

 Foul: Soundtrack

 Whoo-boy.
-This movie is definitely from the early 2000's; the soundtrack consists of mostly the crappy music I was listening to in high school.
-It has a lot of that nü-metal garbage that was pitched towards the angsty teenagers who want to watch a superhero who goes around shooting up mobsters.
-The soundtrack tries to make The Punisher all edgy, angry, and volitile, but it just ends up being laughable.
+This movie is definitely from the early 2000s; the soundtrack consists of mostly the crappy music I was listening to in high school.
+It has a lot of that nü-metal garbage that was pitched toward the angsty teenagers who want to watch a superhero who goes around shooting up mobsters.
+The soundtrack tries to make The Punisher all edgy, angry, and volatile, but it just ends up being laughable.
 It further screws with the tone and limits its audience to a particular niche, which is probably part of the reason why The Punisher didn't do well in theaters.

 Dear God, kill me before they play Drowning Pool again!